 I then cut my Pac-Man decal into 3 pieces to fit the left side panel and applied the Retro Gamer decal to the front.
 I used my Spin Collective Space Invaders decal for the right side and stuck the leftover invaders on the back panel because why not.
 The Retro Gamer decal and Spin Collective Space Invaders decals had a lot of detail so did not stick very well to the MDF in some places.
 I used a clear superglue with a brush to solve that problem.
 In hindsight I think it may better to use the decals as stencils instead of permanent decals.

 Using Adobe Illustrator CC I then set about designing my custom graphics for the marquee and control panel.
 Up top for the marquee I’ve used two fists punching each other – fire vs ice – which I know will look amazing when lit from behind.
 For the control panel I’ve used a Scorpion vs. Sub Zero image so both images will work together nicely in tandem.
+Once designed I had these printed onto the 3mm acrylic at a local sign shop.

 The aluminium kick plate fixed on very easily indeed with just 8 screws drilled straight into the MDF kick panel.